jxzhangcc/SNO/README.md

     Corresponding orbital transformation (COT) is also implemented and can be called with a parameter 'COT' or simply 'c'.
 Without any extra parameter, the program computes SNO by default.

+3. Analyze SNO results
+    If you open the SNO fchk file in GaussView, please remember that the occupations (shown as up/down arrows in the orbital visualization window) are NOT meaningful any more.
+SNOs are not ordered in orbital energy (as ordinary MOs do).
+Instead, they are ordered by absolute SNO eigenvalues (i.e. how much spin each orbital contributes).
+Hence the 1st orbital (with largest absolute eigenvalue) is usually what you should first take a look.

 ## Related publication
 For an extensive discussion on the chemical implication of SNO and comparison against COT, see doi.org/10.1002/jcc.25762